motherjones/newsquiz/README.md

     }
 ]
 ```
-You can pass that in as an argument instead of a google spreadsheet key, if you'd like.
+You can pass that in as an argument instead of a Google Spreadsheet key, if you prefer.

-## On Defaulting
+## Strange behavior

-Since it is a huge hassle to have to fill in multiple cells with the same information, we fail over to reasonable other cells if a cell is not filled in.
+**Empty tables are trouble.** We can't get column names from them (c'mon, Google!), so don't be too confused when a table with 0 rows is coming back with an empty `.column_names` or your code starts throwing weird errors when processing the results.

-right 0-9 value defaults to right value, and wrong 0-9 value defaults to wrong value.
-Both right value and wrong value will default to answer value, and answer value will default to question value.
+## NewsQuiz.js in the wild

-While this makes writing the quiz significantly less tedious, this does mean that you should bear the following in mind: Do Not Mix Different Types of Image Values for a single question.
-If you do you will find yourself in the ugly position of having multiple images on your answer display.
-Yuck.
+**The more examples the better, right?** Feel free to fork or contact me if you have a good example of something you've done.

-## Examples
+Coming soon.

-_(Coming soon)_
+## Credits

-## License
+[Ben Breedlove](http://twitter.com/bdbreedlove), TK he built it.

-Copyright (c) 2012 Ben Breedlove
+[Jaeah Lee](http://twitter.com/jeaahjlee), TK she designed and implemented fluid layout.

-Licensed under the MIT, GPL licenses.
+[Tasneem Raja](http://twitter.com/tasneemraja), who headbangs to Fleetwood Mac 'Rhiannon' while writing documentation.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt](https://github.com/cowboy/grunt).